paingtk/paing-thu-kyaw-azendo-code-test/README.md

 npm run build
 ```

+## The product page has developed according to the mockup from PRODUCT_CATALOG.md

 ## 🎯 Your Tasks (20% to Complete)

 Use the provided public API endpoints from DummyJSON – no need to set up a backend.

 ### 1. **Product Catalog Page** (Main Task - `/pages/products/index.vue`)

 **Location**: `/pages/products/index.vue`

 **Current State**: Placeholder with implementation hints

 **Requirements**:

 - [ ] Implement product grid with responsive design
 - [ ] Add search functionality with debouncing
 - [ ] Create category filter (dropdown)